exalearn/EXARL/README.md

 ## Contacts

-If you have any questions or concerns regarding EXARL, please contact Vinay Ramakrishnaiah (vinayr@lanl.gov) and/or Malachi Schram (Malachi.Schram@pnnl.gov).
+If you have any questions or concerns regarding EXARL, please contact Vinay Ramakrishnaiah (vinayr@lanl.gov) and/or Joshua Suetterlein (joshua.suetterlein@pnnl.gov).